nomar22/acode/README.md

 The port number can be changed by editing the port property on `src/main/resources`

-### Convert Swagger spec into HTML doc
-The swagger2markup and asciidoc maven plugins are used to publish API as HTML.
-To use: `mvn clean test site`

-The documentation will be created in `target/generated-docs/html`
+### API documentation
+The API documentation is locatted as the main page of project on `http://localhost:8080`